AmitPatel-analyst/SQL-Case-Study/#8Weeksqlchallange/Case Study # 2 - Pizza Runner/B. Runner and Customer Experience.md

 #### Output:
 ![image](https://github.com/AmitPatel-analyst/SQL-Case-Study/assets/120770473/4d75bc2c-b69a-48bb-8bc0-3d1ee1aa4502)

-◻ The difference between longest (40 minutes) and shortest ( 10 minutes) delivery time for all orders is 30 minutes.

 ### 6.What was the average speed for each runner for each delivery and do you notice any trend for these values?
 <details>